Freight Forwarding Industry Size & Share Analysis - Growth Trends & Forecasts (2023 - 2028)

 As multiple shocks weigh on the global economy, global trade is expected to lose momentum in the second half of 2022 and remain subdued in 2023.
 WTO economists now forecast a 3.5% growth in global merchandise trade volumes in 2022, up from 3.0% in April 2022.
 However, they predict a 1.0% increase in 2023, a significant decrease from the previous estimate of 3.4%.
 Import demand is expected to soften as growth in major economies slows for a variety of reasons.
 High energy prices caused by the Russia-Ukraine conflict will reduce household spending and raise manufacturing costs in Europe.
 Monetary policy tightening in the United States will have an impact on interest-sensitive spending in areas such as housing, automobiles, and fixed investment.

 For those working in the container shipping industry, 2022 was a profitable year.
 The end of the pandemic is expected to make the shipping scenario more stable than it has been in the previous two years.
 The volume of international container exports increased by around 2-3% in 2022.
 This is due not only to last year's backlogs but also to the maritime shipping sector's slow recovery.
 Furthermore, port congestion is expected to normalise in the coming months around the world.
-However, this is heavily dependent on the pandemic, as another COVID outbreak will worsen the situation.
+However, this was heavily dependent on the pandemic, as another COVID-19 outbreak could worsen the situation.

-Freight Forwarding Market : Leading container ship operators, Global, based on Chartered TEUs, April 2022
+Freight Forwarding Market : Leading container ship operators, Global, Volume in 000' TEUs, May 2023

 The air freight industry is currently dealing with several issues, including grounded planes, route reductions, and a drop in demand.
 Some multinational air freight companies are reporting a drop in demand compared to the pandemic period.
 The peak season for e-commerce has already begun, with less than two months until the start of the holiday season.
 However, despite the time of year, the air freight sector is experiencing a drop in consumer demand, as opposed to the previous two years' burgeoning demand for goods.
 Simply put, air freight companies anticipate a subdued fourth quarter of 2022 due to several factors.